trydydd/slimemoldgrappling/content/lesson_plans/_index.md

 These lessons can be used while you build the skill to create your own games that are more tailored to your participants.

+Each of these plans will have an attribution section if they were created by anyone outside of our club.
+Any lessons that have not been thoroughlyt tested will be tagged with "untested".
+You can see the tags at the top of each page.

 Here are some recommendations:

 **Round length**: